xuduozhouqian/jr-git-intro/second.md

-This is the first line.
+This is some new first line of second.md.